 Snorkel Equipment Hire

 The Heron Island Marine Centre offers a range of quality snorkelling gear to borrow (included in room cost) or to purchase.
-Wetsuit selection includes 4 mm shorties for the warm summer months, to 7 mm full-length suits for the colder months.
+Wetsuit hire is at additional cost with selection including 4 mm shorties for the warm summer months, to 7 mm full-length suits for the colder months.
 N.B.
 All prices are per person, per day.

 Please be assured that we follow strict hygiene regulations to ensure our equipment is disinfected, clean and safe at all times.